 Within 5 school days of receiving the Compliance Officer's report, the superintendent or superintendent's designee shall issue a decision regarding whether this policy was violated.
 This decision must be provided in writing to the person allegedly harassed and the alleged harasser.
 If the superintendent or superintendent's designee determines that it is more likely than not that prohibited harassment occurred, the Wythe County School Division shall take prompt, appropriate action to address and remedy the violation as well as prevent any recurrence.
 Such action may include discipline up to and including expulsion or discharge.
-Whether or not the superintendent or superintendent's designee determines that prohibited harassment occurred, the superintendent or superintendent.
+Whether or not the superintendent or superintendent's designee determines that prohibited harassment occurred, the superintendent or superintendent's designee may determine that school-wide or division-wide training be conducted or that the person allegedly harassed receives counseling.